Super Lawyers

 Lawyers for many of these plaintiffs filed a motion asking the Supreme Court of Illinois to consolidate all pending NEC lawsuits into a single baby formula class action lawsuit in Madison County.

-Both companies ultimately agreed to consolidation because it would be much more cost-efficient than defending 30 separate cases simultaneously.
-So in March 2022, In March 2022, the Illinois Supreme Court consolidated all pending NEC lawsuits in the state into a single class action lawsuit.
+Both companies ultimately agreed to a consolidation because it would be much more cost-efficient than defending so many separate cases simultaneously.
+The Illinois Supreme Court consolidated all pending NEC lawsuits in the state into a single (sort of) class action lawsuit.

 NEC State Court Class Action Similar to Federal MDL